 What You Need to Understand on Your Credit Report

-Your credit report consists of a number of components:
+Your credit report consists of a number of components, and your free credit check helps you see:

 Component 1: Your Personal Information